Thomassky28/Lancr/README.md

 # README

 ## Lancr
-1. Built on ruby '2.3.5' and rails  5.2.1
+* Built on ruby '2.3.5' and rails  5.2.1
-2. Lancr is a ruby on rails web app for freelancers.
+* Lancr is a ruby on rails web app for freelancers.
 Freelancers post a job and available time to the main feed.
-Users can view the feed and book the work.
+Users can view and book the work.

 ## Stripe Testing (Payment)